Yamaha C40: Meet Yamaha’s best-selling classical guitar

 Yamaha C40: Ergonomics

 It weighs 2.7 kg and is quite comfortable to play sitting down.
-If you want to play from your feet then it is best to buy a girdle with a bra.
+If you want to play on your feet then it's best to invest in a strap.

 The feel is very good thanks to its 65 cm scale, together with the height of its guitar strings.
 Phrases and chords with capo are easy to achieve in the first five frets, but require a little more strength after the 8th fret.